 Climate Change

 Rural farmers in communities across sub-Saharan Africa are disproportionately facing much of the greatest threats associated with climate change.
 Extreme weather conditions (erratic rainfall, droughts, flooding, unprecedented temperatures) are altering weather patterns, resulting in significant negative impacts on livelihoods, food security, nutrition, and national economies.
-The climate injustices faced in the countries where Nuru works–Burkina Faso, Ethiopia, Ghana, Kenya, and Nigeria–are underscored by the meager contributions these four countries make to global greenhouse gas (GHG) emissions.
+The climate injustices faced in the countries where Nuru works–Burkina Faso, Ethiopia, Ghana, Kenya, and Nigeria–are underscored by the meager contributions these five countries make to global greenhouse gas (GHG) emissions.

 Nuru equips farmers to adapt to the impacts of climate change through climate-smart regenerative agriculture practices.